Learn About Wisdom Tooth Removal in Vancouver

 What’s the Process for Wisdom Tooth Removal?

 Wisdom tooth removal is a safe and routine process.
 We begin by taking X-rays of your mouth, so we can properly evaluate the placement of the wisdom teeth.
 We will take X-rays before your scheduled wisdom tooth removal, but we may need additional X-rays on the day of your dental surgery.
-Dr. Ajar offers various forms of sedation to make you comfortable throughout the surgical process.
+We offer various forms of sedation to make you comfortable throughout the surgical process.

 A local anaesthetic is injected in the gums so you cannot feel the surgery.
-Once the anaesthetic is in effect, Dr. Ajar will loosen the tissues around the wisdom tooth and remove it from your mouth.
+Once the anaesthetic is in effect, your doctor will loosen the tissues around the wisdom tooth and remove it from your mouth.
 You may feel pressure, but not pain.
 Some patients require stitches after removal.

 What Is the Recovery Like After Wisdom Tooth Removal?